 “Ergonomics” is a Greek word that roughly translates to “fitting a job to the person.”
 It can be defined as the way in which we improve movement and function within daily life.
 Ergonomics typically contains certain tools or body mechanic strategies that focus on maximizing efficiency and safety, in addition to identifying/changing factors that may lead to injury.

 At Fitness Matters, our physical therapists can use ergonomics to help resolve issues with pain you may face in your daily life, in addition to helping you prevent injuries.
 The items you use every day in your home or workplace are subject to modification, and we can help make them as comfortable for you as possible.
-To learn more about ergonomics and how it can benefit you, contact Fitness Matters at Columbus, OH physical therapy office today!
+To learn more about ergonomics and how it can benefit you, contact Fitness Matters at Columbus and Pickerington, OH physical therapy office today!